GoogleCloudPlatform/php-docs-samples/dlp/README.md

 4.  **Install dependencies** via [Composer](http://getcomposer.org/doc/00-intro.md).
     Run `php composer.phar install` (if composer is installed locally) or `composer install` (if composer is installed globally).
-5. Run `php src/SNIPPET_NAME.php`.
+5. Execute the snippets in the [src/](src/) directory by running `php src/SNIPPET_NAME.php`.
 The usage will print for each if no arguments are provided:
     ```sh
     $ php src/create_dataset.php